 Successful investing is accomplished only with discipline and a rigorous dedication to independent investment and economic research.
-Our dedication to the discipline of capital markets analysis brings performance over time—even in a volatile market.
+We are dedicated to the discipline of capital markets analysis even in a volatile market.

-At Alfstad Capital our disciplines, policies and practices are continually evolving.
+Our disciplines, policies and practices are continually evolving.
 Our market philosophy incorporates new analytical methodologies and adapts to ever-changing economic realities.
-Our investment decisions are time-tested, respected and have frequently delivered successful positive returns over the last decade.
 As with all investments, returns are historical and past performance is no guarantee of future results.

 Our commitment to Total Return rather than Yield Seeking or Option Adjusted Spread buying practices is central to our performance, and successful investing.
 Observing economic trends over the years gives us the judgment to balance of ratios of instruments within the aggregated portfolio.